grelich/muckraker/character.md

 When making your **muckraker** draw three **tarot cards** (players new to tarot may wish to just use the major arcana, which have more clear interpretations).

 Each tarot card represents a past memory of your character.
 Consult the chart below and build a memory based on what you draw.
 You can **tap** (turn sideways) one of your memories to get a suspicious NPC to give you more information (see [interviews](intro.md)) if your memory has a **sympathy** related to that NPC.
-Your life experience has given you insight into certain kinds of people.
+This represents that your life experience has given you insight into certain kinds of people.

 **Card** | **Meanings** | **Recommended Memory** | **Sympathies**
 --- | --- | --- | ---